 - Certificate of Achievement in IGETC (for CSU or UC): All requirements must be completed in either the CSU or UC option.
 Students must meet with a Counselor/Specialist to complete this petition before the 9th week of the semester.
 Completion of this local NVC Certificate of Achievement will be noted on the final transcript and allows you to participate in the annual graduation ceremony. - Certification of IGETC (for CSU or UC) Requirements.
 Students must request IGETC certification when requesting final transcripts to be sent from NVC to the CSU or UC transfer school.
 File your request online with the Napa Valley College Admissions and Records office.
-Students may qualify for either full certification or partial certification. - Full Certification: All requirements must be completed using either the CSU or UC option.
+Students may qualify for either full certification or partial certification.
+Please check with a Counselor for details. - Full Certification: All requirements must be completed using either the CSU or UC option.
 Obtaining full certification means you will not have to complete additional lower division GE requirements that may be required at the CSU or UC campus.
-The U.S. History, Constitution and American Ideals is not a part of IGETC Certification, however the courses that comprise this requirement can be used to satisfy subject Area 4. - CSU transfers: Students must complete the requirement in Oral Communications (Area 1C).
-Students do not need to complete a Foreign Language requirement for the Certification process.
-Some CSU campuses and/or majors may have additional language or course requirements for graduation from the CSU. - UC transfers: Students must complete the Foreign Language requirement.
-If you completed this requirement in high school or at another college, you will need to provide an official transcript from that institution.
-UC campuses may have additional graduation requirements consult a Counselor for more information. - Partial Certification: Completion of all but two (2) courses on the IGETC pattern.
+The U.S. History, Constitution and American Ideals is not a part of IGETC Certification, however the courses that comprise this requirement can be used to satisfy subject Area 4. - Partial Certification: Completion of all but two (2) courses on the IGETC pattern.
 Consult with a counselor for details regarding this option.